code42/py42/README.md

-# CrashPlan fork of pycpg, this will become the  official CrashPlan Python SDK
+# CrashPlan fork of py42, this will become the  official CrashPlan Python SDK